sravanpabolu/sravanpabolu.github.io/_posts/2021-02-08-interview_topics.md

         1. signal() - Signals (increments) a semaphore.
         1. wait() - Waits for, or decrements, a semaphore.
 1. NSOperation - An abstract class that represents the code and data associated with a single task.
+1. Closures
+    1. escaping - A closure is said to escape a function when the closure is passed as an argument to the function, but is called after the function returns.
+When you declare a function that takes a closure as one of its parameters, you can write @escaping before the parameter’s type to indicate that the closure is allowed to escape.